olivierh59500/misc/script/replication/README.md

 # Directory Replication Script

-This particular script, which behaves as a rsync wrapper, was developed with the personal intention of replicating specific directories over to remote servers on a daily basis, while maintaining [rsync exclude configuration files](http://www.howtogeek.com/168009/how-to-exclude-files-from-rsync/) and logs within the directory said script resides in.
+This particular script, which behaves as a rsync wrapper, was developed with the personal intention of replicating specific directories over to remote servers on a daily basis via SSH, while maintaining [rsync exclude configuration files](http://www.howtogeek.com/168009/how-to-exclude-files-from-rsync/) and logs within the directory said script resides in.
 It also features the convenient ability to send email notifications indicating the status of such a task.

 This was created out of mere desperation to modernize this very process that was once handled by a bash script, which contained aesthetically unpleasing, redundant, static code that I feel should cease to exist in my environment.
 Due to this work and the existence of Python, I am no longer clutching my pearls.